glcas/TinyMQ/README.md

 - for robustness, json parser/wrapper change from [fastjson](https://github.com/alibaba/fastjson)
   to [Jackson](https://github.com/FasterXML/jackson)
 - generate [Snowflake ID](https://en.wikipedia.org/wiki/Snowflake_ID), instead of original UUID
-- message push based on long polling
+- default message push relies on long polling, while original push only used for urgent message
 - performance improvement and more reasonable implementation of details
 - cleaner code, naming and structure, with more notes